ljjcoder/Probabilistic-Contrastive-Learning/README.md

 #### About code

-We have refactored the experimental code (UDA and Flexmatch), if you have any problems, please contact us in time.
+We have refactored the experimental code (UDA_GVB and SSL_Flexmatch), if you have any problems, please contact us in time.

 #### Something to Say: